grafana/loki/operator/docs/forwarding_logs_without_gateway.md

 _Note:_ This document only applies to OpenShift-based deployments.

-_Disclaimer:_ This document helps in connecting fluentd or vector to LokiStack without authentication/authorization.
+_Disclaimer:_ This document helps to connect the forwarder (fluentd or vector) to the LokiStack by going around the authentication gateway.
+This is not a normal configuration for an OpenShift-based deployments and should only be used for testing if going through the gateway is no option.

 ## OpenShift Logging